DP 203: Data Engineering on Microsoft Azure

 You must be aware of the exponential growth in machine data over the last decade.
 It was partly because of the growing number of machines in the IT infrastructure and partly because of the increased use of IoT devices.
 This machine data has a lot of valuable information that can drive efficiency, productivity and visibility for the business.
-Splunk was founded in 2003 for one purpose: To Make Sense Of Machine Generated Log Data.
+Splunk was founded in 2003 for one purpose: To Make Sense Of Machine Generated Log Data and since then the demand for Splunk skill is increasing.

 In this blog, I have answered two common questions Non-Splunkers ask me: